Sri Lankan Australians: Demographics

 Over half (51.6%) of all Sri Lankan Australians live in Victoria, with the vast majority of those living in the state capital of Melbourne, with 78,687 individuals in the city recording Sri Lankan or Sinhalese ancestry at the 2021 Census, particularly within the South-Eastern suburbs.
-Compared to other ethnic groups with a high population in Melbourne, the Sri Lankans are considerably more spread out across the city, not choosing to collect in particularly high concentrations anywhere in the city.
-However, areas that do have significant populations include the suburbs of Dandenong, Clyde North, Glen Waverley, Endeavour Hills, and Craigieburn (The latter being in the north of the city).
+Areas with significant populations include the suburbs of Dandenong, Clyde North, Glen Waverley, Endeavour Hills, and Craigieburn (All aside Craigieburn are located in the South-East of the city).

 The number of Sri Lankan Australians counted in 1996, including the second-generation, was 64,068.
 The 2011 census recorded 86,412 Sri Lankans born in Australia.

 The rate of assimilation among Sri Lankan Australians is fairly high: among second-generation immigrants, the 'in-marriage' rate was extremely low – 5.6% for brides and 3.0% for grooms.

 Sinhalese Australians have an exceptionally low rate of return migration to Sri Lanka.
 In December 2001, the Department of Foreign Affairs estimated that there were 800 Australian citizens resident in Sri Lanka.
 It is unclear whether these were returning Sri Lankan emigrants with Australian citizenship, their Sri Lankan Australian children, or other Australians present on business or for some other reason.

 Tamils in Australia numbered 19,426 in the 2011 Census.
 The majority of Tamils born in Sri Lanka came to Australia after 1983 when Sri Lanka faced ethnic turmoil and unrest (Black July).
 The Western suburbs of Sydney and the South Eastern Suburbs of Melbourne have a relatively high number of Tamil speaking people.
 There were 73161 Tamil speakers according to the 2016 Census, with the largest proportion of people across Australia in the Western Sydney suburb of Westmead (1,425 people, or 3.6% of people in that suburb), followed by Toongabbie (1,404 people, or 3.5% of people in that suburb).
 Numerous Tamil schools and Hindu Temples have been established in all main cities to cater for the growing Sri Lankan Tamil population.